Programs & Services | Overview

 - The Division of Endocrinology at Boston Children’s provides comprehensive diagnosis, treatment, and management for children with disorders of the hypothalamus, pituitary, thyroid, parathyroid, adrenal glands, gonads, and endocrine pancreas.

 - The Preventive Cardiology Clinic at Boston Children’s identifies and manages the risk factors that lead to heart disease, particularly abnormal cholesterol and blood pressure often related to obesity.
-Our multidisciplinary approach includes clinicians specializing in pediatric cardiology and heart disease prevention, as well as dieticians experienced in pediatric hyperlipidemia and hypertension.
+Our multidisciplinary approach includes clinicians specializing in pediatric cardiology and heart disease prevention, as well as dietitians experienced in pediatric hyperlipidemia and hypertension.